Blosc/bcolz/doc/intro.rst

   * Multidimensional `ctable` objects are not supported.
-However, as the columns of these objects can be fully multidimensional, this is not regarded as a grave limitation.
+However, as the columns of these objects can be fully multidimensional, this is not regarded as a real-life limitation.